alishker/MyEvents/README.md

 almost finishing on this awsome API

 #INSTALLATION
-you require An A personal api key
+you require A personal api key

 #FEATURES
 Exact events from Event api: